dh1tw/pyhamtools/README.md

 * [Redis.io](http://redis.io)

 are supported sources.
 All these lookup services can be accessed through a unified interface.
+However for the best results, we strongly recommend the data provided by Clublog.

 Other modules include location based calculations (e.g. distance, heading between Maidenhead locators) or frequency based calculations (e.g. frequency to band).

 ## References

 This Library is used in production at the [DXHeat.com DX Cluster](https://dxheat.com), performing several thousand lookups and calculations per day.

+## Compatibility

+pyhamtools is since version 0.6.0 compatible with > Python 2.7 and > python 3.3.
+We check compatibility on OSX, Windows and Linux with the following Python
+versions:
+* 2.7
+* 3.3
+* 3.4
+* 3.5
+* 3.6
+* pypy (Python 2)
+* pypy3 (Python 3)

 ## Documentation

 Check out the full documentation at:
 [PyHamTools.readthedocs.org](http://pyhamtools.readthedocs.org/en/latest/index.html)

 ## License

 PyHamTools are published under the permissive [MIT License](http://choosealicense.com/licenses/mit/).
-You can find a good comparison of Open Source Software licenses, including the MIT license at [choosealicense.com](http://choosealicense.com/licenses/)
+You can find a good comparison of
+Open Source Software licenses, including the MIT license at [choosealicense.com](http://choosealicense.com/licenses/)

 ## Installation